Inspiring Insights from A Top Guitarist: Steve Morse

 The idea is to visualize different fingerings in order to teach your mind that you’re recreating the music you hear in your head, rather than repeating the exact finger motions over and over.

-In fact, one of the ways that shows me that I really know a piece is if I play it with different fingerings and positions each time.
+In fact, one of the ways that show me that I really know a piece is if I play it with different fingerings and positions each time.

 That’s hard to do with some polyphonic things where every move of the left hand is scripted, but I still find places to change the fingerings, or something, so that I’m not playing on autopilot.